Damiana Essential Oil

 - Variations: Damiana is primarily sold as an essential oil, but herbal tinctures are also available.

-- Scent Profile: Top note with a sweet and fruity with an earthy aroma.
+- Scent Profile: Top note with a sweet and fruity earthy aroma

 - Longevity: The aroma of Damiana can last up to 100 hours.